It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 Male sex and sex hormones

-Men have higher levels of uric acid in their blood than women and are at higher risk of developing gout.
+Men have higher uric acid levels in their blood than women and are at a higher risk of developing gout.

-Estrogen is required for the normal elimination of urate through the kidneys.
-During the postmenopausal period, women have the same uric acid content as men of similar age, suggesting that low estrogen may play a role in the development of hyperuricemia.
+Estrogen is required for the regular elimination of urate through the kidneys.
+During the postmenopausal period, women have the same uric acid content as men of similar age, suggesting that low estrogen may play a role in developing hyperuricemia.

 The uric acid content in the blood increases with age.
 In addition, the prevalence of gout increases approximately four times to 4.1% by the age of 75 years.